dmitrypol/dmitrypol.github.io/_posts/2018-01-04-elasticsearch-redis.md

 end
 {% endhighlight %}

-We are specifying our aggregation metrics (zipcode, hour_of_day, day_of_week) as the ID of ElasticSearch document.
+We are specifying our aggregation metrics (zipcode, hour_of_day, day_of_week) as the ID of Elasticsearch document.

-#### ElasticSearch to Redis
+#### Elasticsearch to Redis

-In our ElasticSearch cluster we have captured data from logs that contain IP and UserAgent.
+In our Elasticsearch cluster we have captured data from logs that contain IP and UserAgent.
 Combination of IP and UserAgent can be used to fairly uniquely identify users.
 Our next business requirement is to implement functionality where our website displays slightly different UI to users that we believe have visited our site before.

 Now we will leverage Logstash with various plugins as our ETL pipeline.
 We will be using [elasticsearch input plugin](https://www.elastic.co/guide/en/logstash/current/plugins-inputs-elasticsearch.html), [redis output plugin](https://www.elastic.co/guide/en/logstash/current/plugins-outputs-redis.html) and [ruby filter plugin](https://www.elastic.co/guide/en/logstash/current/plugins-filters-ruby.html) to transform the data into format expected by ActiveJob background job framework and pushing it straight into a Redis List data structure.